Finding affordable van insurance for convicted drivers

-The number of points you receive also depends on the nature of the offence – but if you collect 12 penalty points within three years you may be disqualified from driving.
+The number of points you receive also depends on the nature of the offence.
+But if you collect 12 penalty points within three years, you may be disqualified from driving.

 Driving penalty codes

-Each driving offence and its corresponding endorsement has a unique code and a set number of penalty points attached – the penalty points can be given as an exact number or a range of numbers.
+Each driving offence and its corresponding endorsement has a unique code and a set number of penalty points attached.
+The penalty points can be given as an exact number or a range of numbers.

-Here are some common driving penalty codes:
+Here are the most commonly declared driving penalty codes*: